MinghuiChen43/awesome-deep-phenomena/README.md

 ## Others

 ### Others: 2022

+- On the Importance of Gradient Norm in PAC-Bayesian Bounds. [[paper]](https://arxiv.org/abs/2210.06143)
+  - Itai Gat, Yossi Adi, Alexander Schwing, Tamir Hazan. *NeurIPS 2022*
+  - Key Word: PAC-Bayes.
+  - <details><summary>Digest</summary> Generalization bounds which assess the difference between the true risk and the empirical risk, have been studied extensively.
+However, to obtain bounds, current techniques use strict assumptions such as a uniformly bounded or a Lipschitz loss function.
+To avoid these assumptions, in this paper, we follow an alternative approach: we relax uniform bounds assumptions by using on-average bounded loss and on-average bounded gradient norm assumptions.
+Following this relaxation, we propose a new generalization bound that exploits the contractivity of the log-Sobolev inequalities.

 - The good, the bad and the ugly sides of data augmentation: An implicit spectral regularization perspective. [[paper]](https://arxiv.org/abs/2210.05021)
   - Chi-Heng Lin, Chiraag Kaushik, Eva L. Dyer, Vidya Muthukumar.